mumanchu/LCDDisplay/README.md

 ## Joke of the Week

 Matt's Tip \#32: _Never buy Placebos on Internet.
-They are almost always fake!_
+They are almost always fakes!_